How to Deal With Someone Who Blames You for Everything

 As a solution to how to deal with someone who blames you for everything, ensure not to be sharp in your actions.
 Soften your facial expressions.
 No “tsking or hissing.”

-11. Choose penning down the issue
+11. Choose to pen down the issue

 When you are being blamed for something you didn’t do, write on a piece of paper why you handled the situation the way you did.